I beg to move,

 Having been to the launch of the Bercow report, I raised a lot of these issues in a letter to the Prime Minister, and I was really pleased with the interest she took in her response.
 She referenced the Department for Education’s plans to work with Public Health England to enable health visitors and early years practitioners to identify children’s SLCN early and put the right support in place.
 I would very much welcome the Minister saying a little more about that.

 Overall, we need an overarching strategy with speech, language and communication at its core, and with a recognition that early identification is key.
 I very much welcome the recent announcement of an additional £20 billion for the NHS.
-One of the planks of that is mental health, so perhaps we have an opportunity to engage and harness some of that funding to work on communication needs so that we can prevent people developing mental health issues in the first place.
+One of the planks of that is mental health, so perhaps we have an opportunity to engage and harness some of that funding to work on communication needs so that we can prevent people from developing mental health issues in the first place.
 That is where it would be so important for health providers to link together, with all the public bodies playing their part, including Public Health England, NHS England, the Care Quality Commission, NHS Improvement, Ofsted and the Youth Justice Board, which brings in the point that the hon.
-Member for Blaenau Gwent made about offenders.
+Member for Blaenau Gwent (Nick Smith) made about offenders.

 How about including children’s SLCN in those sustainability and transformation plans we keep hearing so much about?
 Of the 44 sustainability and transformation plans published in 2016, only three mention the issue.
 Surely there must be scope there.
-Perhaps Ofsted inspectors might be trained to ensure that children’s communication is part of everyday life.
+Perhaps Ofsted inspectors can be trained to ensure that children’s communication is part of everyday life.
 What is overridingly apparent to me is that the issue must be approached jointly by the health and social care sector and by the education sector—even in deciding which Minister we might like to answer us.
 It causes a slight dilemma: should it be the Department for Education or the Department of Health and Social Care?
 Who would it be better to raise the issue with?
 I am optimistic that this Minister has great links and communication skills and will hotfoot it to the Department for Education so that they can work jointly.
 I would love to hear his views on that.

 I am optimistic that the Government can work on the issue, and it is brilliant that all these things are coming to light and so much work is being done.
 While I am at it, I have to put in a bid for something.
 In Parliament I often focus on issues relating to the environment, nature and the countryside, and one thing I have noticed is that many teachers and nursery practitioners have said how our children adore forest schools and getting outside to commune with nature.
 That is a great way to stimulate them and get their communication skills going, so let us work some of that into what we do as well.
 Things should not all be separate.
 Forest schools are a great way of engaging our children.